CostasBoletsis/HORM-DT/README.md

 ## Running

 One way to run HORM-DT is to fork this project, publish the master branch to GitHub pages and the pages sites will have the full editor functionality.
-Another way is to download the [HORM-DT zip file](https://github.com/CostasBoletsis/HORM-DT/archive/refs/heads/main.zip) and extract it to your server.
+Another way is to download the [HORM-DT .zip file](https://github.com/CostasBoletsis/HORM-DT/archive/refs/heads/main.zip) and extract it to your server.

 ## Supported Browsers